nevermore3d/Nevermore_Micro/V6/README.md

 - **Enhanced Heat Tolerance:** Unlike its predecessors, V6 can tolerate higher levels of heat.
 The V4 and V5 had thinner lids that could bend or warp, especially when subjected to temperatures above 100°C under a heated bed.
 This sometimes resulted in broken or damaged units.
 However, the V6 is beefed up to address this issue.
 With a thicker frame, structured vanes, and lids strategically placed away from the heat source, the chances of melting a Nevermore Micro are significantly reduced.

 - **Improved Airflow:** V6 boasts superior airflow.
 We have achieved this by optimizing the printing direction, which allows for built-in seals.
 Say goodbye to air leaks between the cartridge and the plenum!
-Furthermore, the intake system has been redesigned to accommodate increased airflow.
+Furthermore, the air intakes have been redesigned to accommodate increased airflow.
 Now, it can process the chamber volume of a 250 Voron in just 30 seconds, and a larger 350 in approximately 2 minutes.

 - **Reduced Noise:** V6 generates less noise compared to the V5, thanks to a redesigned air intake.